MarcoPolo/storetheindex-deployment/readme.md

 ## Using heredoc

-You can also use a heredoc to specify the config concisely.
+You can also use a heredoc to specify the config.
 For example:
 ```
 LOCAL_DEBUG=1 go run main.go <<EOF
 {